nanliu/puppetlabs-appdirector/README.md

 ## Puppet Service

-Users have a choice of installing Puppet Enterprise or Puppet as a service in the Application Director environment.
+Users have a choice of installing Puppet Enterprise or Puppet as a service in the vFabric Application Director environment.
 Both installation scripts only deploy puppet agent.

 ### Puppet Enterprise

 1. Create new service in the catalog.
 2. Use the following values:
-       * Name: PuppetEnterprise
+       * Name: Puppet Enterprise
        * Version: 2.5.3
        * Tags: "Other"
-       * Supported OSes: See PuppetLabs Website.
+       * Supported OSes: (Click here to see the full list.)[http://puppetlabs.com/puppet/requirements/]
        * Supported Components: script.
 3. Add scripts/puppet_enterprise.sh to the service install lifecycle.
 4. Add global_conf properties with the value: https://${darwin.server.ip}:8443/darwin/conf/darwin_global.conf (see global_conf.png)